asiffer/gopula/README.md

 ### Inference

 Despite Archimedean copulas is quite a rich class of copulas with a great deal of nice properties, estimating the single parameter 𝜃 from observations is not so easy.
-Many techniques exist but `gopula` uses Maximum Likelihood Estimation as it performs rather the best (see the work of Marius Hofert, Martin Mächler and Alexander J. McNeil in [references](#references))
+Many techniques exist but `gopula` uses Maximum Likelihood Estimation as it performs rather the best (see the work of Marius Hofert, Martin Mächler and Alexander J. McNeil in [[2]](#references)).

+The inference procedure mainly uses the formulas provided by the authors mentionned above (see [[3]](#references))

 ```go
 // inference.go